What you need to know about Inheriting a house that is paid off in Oklahoma City

 Tip #5 – Sell it the EASY way

 Our company buys houses all the time.
 We make it EASY to sell one by paying all closing costs and purchasing homes as-is with no repairs or cleaning required.
 This means you can inherit a house that needs lots of repairs and is full of junk and turn it into cash.
 We buy many houses that need work but also nicer ones also.
-If your home doesn’t need any work, we’ll buy it also and save you the hassle of cleaning, paying a real estate agent plus closing costs, and dealing with traditional buyers.
+If your home doesn’t need any work, we’ll still buy it and save you the hassle of cleaning, paying a real estate agent plus closing costs, and dealing with traditional buyers.

 Hopefully these tips helped you if you are inheriting a house that is paid off in Oklahoma City.
 We’ve worked with many people in this same situation and are ready to help you if needed.
 If you are ready to sell a home you are inheriting or just have questions, call or text us at (405) 673-4901.